Hannah Kirkland

 A History of Persecution

 Once upon a time, wildcats were widespread across the British mainland.
 However, the wildcat has suffered centuries of persecution.
 Since medieval times, the wildcat was been hunted for sport and persecuted as “vermin”.
-From the mid-19th century, when many sport hunting estates were established, the wildcat was persecuted as part of a management strategy to increase numbers of trophy species, such as grouse and pheasant.
+From the mid-19th century, when many sport hunting estates across Scotland were established, the wildcat was persecuted as part of a management strategy to increase numbers of trophy species, such as grouse and pheasant.
 The latest research suggests that, today, there are only 100-300 Scottish wildcats left, existing in small, isolated populations in northern Scotland.

 Today, the Scottish wildcat is at risk of extinction.
 It faces a myriad of threats, from hybridisation with domestic and feral cats, to habitat fragmentation and disturbance.
 Wildcats and domestic cats can produce viable offspring and this threatens Scottish wildcats with a process known as genetic introgression, whereby the gene pool of the wildcat is gradually replaced by that of the domestic cat.
 It also faces the threat of disease from and competition with the domestic cat, accidental killing through predator control intended for other species and from dogs, fluctuations in prey densities and road accidents.